erickclasen/fin-scraper/README.md

 Works with lower or upper case input as it uses toupper.
 This will plot an Ichimoku chart and 20 Day Bollinger Bands chart.
 Note: The Ichimoku chart is clipped to todays date, it does not go into the "future".
-This is an issue with the dating.
+This is an issue with the dating, still figuring it out, any input would be helpful.
-Date Issue: The dates are derived from the Index and have an issue as day 1 is 1/1/1970.
-Not sure how to easily fix this, any suggestions are welcome. (*Spent way more time trying than it took to build this little hack-merge.*)
+Date Issue: Dates line up fine for crypto and anything that tades 24/7, the dates on the chart are offset for other things like stocks that trade 5 days a week.
+This offset is due to skewing of the index count.
+Hard to fix this, just FYI and beware of this.
+The right end of the chart is always "today".
+Would love to solve this 100%, any ideas are welcome. (*Spent way more time trying than it took to build this little hack-merge.*) The charts shown as examples on this page are from before the fix, so dates are offset far.
 ![BTC-USD -ichimoku](https://user-images.githubusercontent.com/51176457/167054060-2dbf3fd5-4eab-43be-89b2-297b33915db3.png)
 ![BTC-USD -bbands](https://user-images.githubusercontent.com/51176457/167054055-9c11d156-4b74-47cb-ab9e-4aaec828f808.png)